PSBP-Library/psbp-library.github.io/index.md

 are function utilities.

 `|||` and `If() {} Else {}` have the same power of expression as `conditionally` and `||`.

+### Curry-Howard-Lambek correspondence

+For those who are inclined: the programs above can be seen as instances of *constructive proofs* in the sense of the *Curry-Howard-Lambek correspondence*.

 ### `Materialization`